-In 1987, in an effort to make use of the large number of Vijayanta tanks and M-46 130mm field guns, the two were mated and the resulting SPG became known as the Catapult.
+In 1987, in an effort to make use of the large number of Vijayanta tanks and M-46 130mm field guns, the two were mated by the Combat Vehicles Research & Development Establishment of the Defence Research & Development Organisation.
+The resulting SPG became known as the Catapult.

 During the Indo-Pakistan wars, India had a large number of M-46 130mm field guns that they wished to be more mobile, and a number of Vijayanta tanks that they wished to retire from service.
 Rather than buy more self-propelled guns from an outside source and junking the Vijayantas, they combined 100 of these weapons into self-propelled howitzers.
 The vehicle retains the driver's position, but the center of the vehicle has an open area for the gun and crew, with a frame that has a metal roof for overhead protection.